marco262/my_wiki/data/onednd/advancement/feats.md

 * **Ability Score Increase.** Increase your Strength or Dexterity score by 1, to a maximum of 20.
 * **Improved Dash.** When you take the Dash Action, your Speed increases by 10 feet for that Action.
-* **Charge Attack.** If you move at least 10 feet in a straight line immediately before hitting with an attack as part of the Attack Action on your turn, choose one of the following effects: gain a +1d8 bonus to the attack's damage roll, or push the target up to 10 feet, provided the target you want to push is no more than one Size larger than you.
+* **Charge Attack.** If you move at least 10 feet in a straight line immediately before hitting with an attack as part of the [[glossary:Attack]] Action on your turn, choose one of the following effects: gain a +1d8 bonus to the attack's damage roll, or push the target up to 10 feet, provided the target you want to push is no more than one Size larger than you.
 You can use this benefit only once on each of your turns.

 ## Crossbow Expert